NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Turns the opponent around on back turned
 	- 1G: Deflects projectiles
 	- 2G: Staggers
+- 6A first hit strong
+  - Lifts higher
+  - Direction of hit changed
+  - Second hit size increased
-- 6A first hit strong, lifts higher, direction of hit changed; second hit size increased; "lands" three frames later
+  - "lands" three frames later
+  - In gates:
     - 1G: First hit lifts on block, second hit pushes on block
     - 2G: Second hit hard knockdown
 - 4A window is increased
 - Act4A cannot be subbed at all (TODO: Was this ever possible?)
 - 2A has more lift
   - 1G: Ends sooner
   - 2G: Lifts instead of sweeps
-- 8A has more block damage, made strong on block
+- 8A has more block damage
+  - Made strong on block
+  - In gates:
     - 1G: Has an initial hit on the way up
     - 2G: Untechable bounce on the second hit
 - RA is:
   - 0G: unchanged
   - 1G: a set distance teleport; can be grabbed after Lee reappears